 - A. Co-teaching shall be defined as a model of delivery in special education services to students with disabilities within the general education classroom.
 The co-teachers should be two or more credentialed teachers jointly delivering instruction in a shared classroom space. - Education specialists shall be paid at the non per-diem hourly rate for up to two (2) hours of case management per week.
 These hours are to be used for IEP preparation, consultation with students and service providers, and other case management duties.
-The case management time shall be exclusive of Section 15.3.3, duty-free lunch, and pre- and post-school time. - Resource (Education) specialists' caseloads shall not exceed 28 students, per education code 56362.
+The case management time shall be exclusive of Section 15.3.3, duty-free lunch, and pre- and post-school time.

-students, per educat ion code 56362.
+Resource (Education) specialists' caseloads shall not exceed 28 students, per education code 56362.

 The terms outlined in the above bullets (A & B), shall sunset on June 30, 2019.

-100 a Landus

-Donnie Salamanca, Jennifer Landry
+Donnie Salamanca.
+Assistant Superintendent 19 Date

-Assistant, Superintendent President, ACT
+Jennifer Landry President, ACT Date

-10/2/18 10/2//8

-Date Date

-Ry Kelle

-Ryan Keller

-Negotiations Chair, ACT

-10/2/2018

-Date